 Stagecoach Bar: On Sunday nights you can hear the Stagecoach Band (pictured above) which has been playing for more than 50 years at “Sunday Church.”
 Considered by many to be the longest continuously-running house band performing today in America, the Stagecoach band’s co-founder Bill Briggs recalls that there’s always been something about the performance that has a spiritual and community-minded focus.
 Acclaimed musicians from Tim O’Brien, Tom Paxton and Chuck Pyle, to John Denver and Bob Dylan have all shared the stage at the ‘Coach.
 The music starts at 6 p.m.

 The Silver Dollar Showroom is located in the Wort Hotel and was reborn several years ago in the spirit of the Wort Hotel’s old Greenback Lounge, which was often referred to as “The Showroom.”
 In the 1950s it was widely known as one of the premier music venues in the West.
 It hosted stars of all genres, including Willie Nelson.
 The venue gets its name from the thousands of real 1921 Morgan Silver Dollars embedded into the bar top.
 Music starts at 7:30 p.m.
 Tuesday, Thursday, Friday and Saturday evenings and there is no cover charge.
-Don’t miss the standing Tuesday bluegrass show with One Ton Pig, a local Jackson Hole band.
+Don’t miss the standing Tuesday bluegrass show with One Ton Pig, a local Jackson Hole band and the iconic Hootenanny which is held at 6 p.m. on Mondays during the winter months; come summer, the Hoot is held outside at Dornans in Moose.

-For more than 50 years, the iconic and eclectic Mangy Moose Saloon — the après-ski hot spot in winter — hosts local bands that play from 4:30 to 7:30 p.m.
+For almost 60 years, the iconic and eclectic Mangy Moose Saloon — the après-ski hot spot in winter — hosts local bands that play from 4:30 to 7:30 p.m.
 Monday through Sunday during ski season (no cover).
 Regional and national bands play off and on throughout the year (visit website for schedules).

 Live Music in Jackson Hole Includes Open Mics